Exact solution of a non-Hermitian $\mathscr{PT}$-symmetric Heisenberg spin chain: Analytic Solution of Bethe Ansatz Equation

 Now, the total number of roots is given by

 Thus, the $z-$component of the spin is

 The energy of this state is

-We can create another state $\ket{0}_\theta$ by adding a spinon on top of the all real roots with respect to the reference state with all spins up.
+We can create another state $\ket{0}_\theta$ by adding a spinon on top of the state with all real roots with respect to the reference state with all spins up.
 The root density becomes

 The total number of roots is given by

 and hence the $z-$component of the spin is

 Once again using Eq.\eqref{engcont}, the energy of the state is obtained as